2 min read

 Relying on the laws of the Republic of Serbia, a non-resident bank account is a bank account whose beneficiary is a natural person or legal entity, who permanently resides or is registered in a foreign country.

-Hence, the term non-resident does not rely on the person’s citizenship or company’s place of management, but rather their registered center of life or business activities.
+Hence, the term non-resident does not rely on the person’s citizenship or company’s place of management, but rather on their registered center of life or business activities.

 WHO CAN OPEN A NON-RESIDENT BANK ACCOUNT IN SERBIA?